|

 from 1948

-onwards, the present
+onwards, the system of proportional

 unfortunate 1919-47 system was used for certain